kovge/ShiftedLCD/README.md

  * 74HC595 Shift register
  * Jumper cables
  * 1602 LCD Module
- * Youf favorite Arduino
+ * Your favorite Arduino

 What Works

 * It seems we can use all LiquidCrystal commands
 * Hello World Example
-* Directly Hooked up with a shift register, pin configurations is completely up on you
+* Directly Hooked up with a shift register, pin configurations are completely up on you

 TODO